delta-io/delta-rs/python/docs/source/usage.rst

 it may sometime be advantageous - and is common practice in the arrow world - to customize the storage interface used for reading the bulk data.

-`deltalake` will work with any storage compliant with `pyarrow.fs.FileSystem`, however the root of the filesystem has to be adjusted to point at the root of the Delta table.
-We can achieve this by wrapping the custom filesystem into a `pyarrow.fs.SubTreeFileSystem`.
+``deltalake`` will work with any storage compliant with :class:`pyarrow.fs.FileSystem`, however the root of the filesystem has to be adjusted to point at the root of the Delta table.
+We can achieve this by wrapping the custom filesystem into a :class:`pyarrow.fs.SubTreeFileSystem`.

 .. code-block:: python